ionic-team/stencil-site/src/docs/reference/support-policy.md

 Starting with Stencil v2, the Stencil team is adopting a newly revised maintenance policy.
 When a new major version of Stencil is released, the previous major version release will enter maintenance mode.
 While a version of Stencil is in maintenance mode, only critical bug & security fixes will be applied to that version, and no major feature improvements will be added.
-The maintenance period shall last three months from the release of the new major version.
+The maintenance period shall last six months from the release of the new major version.

 Once the maintenance period has ended for a version of Stencil, that version enters the extended support period.
 During the extended support period, only critical bug and security fixes will be applied for teams and organizations using Stencil's Enterprise offerings.
 The extended support period lasts for six months from the release of the new major version.

 The table below describes a theoretical timeline of releases: